Lavinia/Nemah/README.md

 ## Requirements

 Given that Nemah is an Arabian princess, she wants as many rubies as possible, but no fewer than 2.0.
+Thus MRI and JRuby are supported, whereas Rubinius needs to [add support for keyword arguments](https://github.com/rubinius/rubinius/issues/2669).

 ## Installation.